Gardening Advice

 • Gravel – You can put some gravel at the bottom of your containers, below the soil, in order to improve drainage.

-• Soil – Thankfully, there are many potting mixes for veggies and herbs that contain all the needed nutrients for your new plant babies and will give them quite the head start.
+• Soil – Thankfully, there are many potting mixes for veggies and herbs that contain all the needed nutrients for your new plant babies and will give them quite a head start.

 • Fertilizer – Well, you know, to fertilize.